 Japan is one of the most popular foodie destinations in the world.
-It results from centuries of history and tradition, along with a balance in flavors, colors, presentations and ingredients.
+It comes from centuries of history and tradition, along with a balance in flavors, colors, presentations, and ingredients.
 This has brought the world many traditional Japanese dishes and some of the most unique food in the world.

 You can find some of the most famous Japanese delicacies everywhere in the world.
-However, some of the more local traditional Japanese cuisine is still fairly unknown in much of the rest of the world.
+However, some of the more local traditional Japanese cuisines remain fairly unknown in much of the rest of the world.

-A very different and authentic Japanese dish that we tried during our recent Japan trip was yuba, which is a specialty of Kyoto.
-Yuba is the skin which forms when making tofu from soybeans.
+A very different and authentic Japanese dish to try during your Japan trip is yuba, a specialty of Kyoto.
+Yuba is the skin that forms when making tofu from soybeans.

-The result was hot melty yumminess (or “oishi.” to use the Japanese term) which was delicious.
-Even our normally non-tofu eating children were very happy to eat yuba in this form!
+The result is hot melty yumminess (or “oishi” to use the Japanese term) which is delicious.
+Even non-tofu eating customers will be very happy to eat yuba in this form!